klemst2/toDo/README.md

-# to do application in Spring Boot, using JPA, Tymeleaf, H2 Database.
+# The application task to do (Java, SpringBoot, Tymeleaf, H2, Spring Data, Bootstrap)
-# Contains methods like sorting, adding new, random adding, editing, deleting, adding to done, undo from done, seraching
+the application allows to oparate on tasks using method like adding, deleting, editing, adding random, adding to done, undo from done, searching, sorting